1bengardner/toshes-quest-ii-editor/README.md

 Character data editor for [Toshe's Quest II](https://github.com/1bengardner/toshes-quest-ii).

-## ⚠ Warning
+> [!WARNING]

-Using the editor may render your saved file incompatible with the game.
+> Using the editor may render your saved file incompatible with the game.
 If you manage to mess up your saved game, you'll have to un-mess it yourself.
 Keep a backup!

+> [!NOTE]
 > I mainly used this as a tool to help test the game during development.
-It's not meant as a game enhancement tool, but you're free to use it that way!
+It's not meant as a gameplay enhancement tool, but you're free to use it that way!

 ## Requirements